-L. Gage Chrysler III, age 62, has been a director since 2008.
-Until the end of 2015, Mr. Chrysler was the president and chief executive officer of Modern Building, Inc., a construction company, where he continues to be employed in a nonexecutive position.
-He also serves as a director of the Salvation Army Advisory Board, Mid Valley Title and the CSUC Chico Alumni Association, Chico Chapter.
+L. Gage Chrysler III, age 63, has been a director since 2008.
+Until the end of 2015, Mr. Chrysler was the president and chief executive officer of Modern Building, Inc., a construction company based in Chico, California, where he continues to be employed in a nonexecutive position.
+He also serves as a director of the local Salvation Army Advisory Board and Mid Valley Title.
 Mr. Chrysler has a bachelor's degree in business specializing in finance.